Top of the page

-An aspartate aminotransferase (AST) test measures the amount of the enzyme AST in the blood.
+An aspartate aminotransferase (AST) test measures the amount of AST in the blood.
+AST is an enzyme.
 When AST levels are higher than normal, it can mean that the liver or another organ is damaged or diseased.

 This test is done to: